Home Majors Film & Photography

-Film & Photography Degree
+Film & Photography

 Students study cinematography, video production, photography, editing, screenwriting, and the artistic and technical skills needed to create visual stories for screen and print.
 Graduates typically pursue careers as filmmakers, videographers, photographers, editors, content creators, and visual effects artists for production companies, studios, and media organizations.
 The explosive growth of streaming content and social media video has expanded opportunities for visual storytelling professionals.

-What Film & Photography Graduates Do
+What Film & Photography graduates do

 Your career in film and video won’t begin on a red carpet.
 More likely, you’ll start in an editing suite, sifting through hours of raw footage to assemble a coherent story.
 As a producer or director, your day is a balancing act of wrangling budgets, coordinating crew, and making critical creative decisions.
 If you pursue photography, expect to spend as much time editing photos and marketing your business as you do behind the lens.
 Paths for producers and editors are growing faster than those for photographers or camera operators, which face stiffer competition.